OpenTechSchool/python-data-intro/core/strings.md

 Have a try at breaking out some of the parts into functions, one function at a time, without breaking the program.

+IPython Notebook makes this easy because you can run the cell (with Shift-Enter if you like) after each change, to check the program still works.

 ## Solution

 This is just one possible way to break it down: